fsmosca/STS-Rating/tools/README.md

 **Analyze positions in the epd file**

+Be sure to have `epd_index.json` file located in the same folder with analyze.py.
+The epd's in sample.epd must be in `epd_index.json'.
+The purpose of this file is to get the index number given the epd.
+This index number is found in google sheet sts_positions.

+The output csv file will be auto-generated.
+Notice there is --username option.
+The output csv file will be auto-generated based from the index, depth and username.

 ```
 python analyze.py --epd-file sample.epd --username ferdy --engine "stockfish.exe" --hash-mb 256 --threads 1 --depth 26 --output tmp.csv --log-file log.txt
 ```